thehydroimpulse/d3-bar/.github/ISSUE_TEMPLATE.md

- If you would like to request or contribute a new feature, it will likely be denied.
-This package is simple by-design, for my specific use-case.
-I recommend using d3 directly if this package does not satisify your needs.
-Bugfixes are of course welcome :)
+Before opening an issue, please consider:

+- __New features__ will likely be denied, as this is for my specific use-case (fork if you like)
- Answer to "publish to npm": no, just use GitHub and a commit SHA.
+- I will not __publish to NPM__, just use GitHub and a commit SHA
+- I will not accept arbitrary stylistic changes, they are only noise
+- Thanks :)